Interviewing for Executives

 The interview process is a highly competitive one and like any elite sport the difference between winning and losing is marginal.
+I’ve coached Finance Directors, Heads of Marketing, Chief People Officers, Medical Consultants and Heads of Legal.
 With this in mind, it’s useful to look at the characteristics shared by successful candidates.

 They reposition themselves from job applicant to business partner